someweirdhuman/awesome_wotlk/docs/api_reference.md

 Default: **200**

 Only works with `nameplateStackFunction` set to **1**<br>
 Sets maximum height nameplate can go up, before deciding to go down, or staying there.

+## nameplateExtendWorldFrameHeight`CVar`
+Arguments: **enabled**`bool`

+Default: **0**

+When enabled, this extends the height of the WorldFrame, allowing nameplates that would normally be out of view to remain visible.
+Note: This may interfere with some UI elements or addons that rely on the original WorldFrame height.
+It’s recommended to use a WeakAura or an addon to toggle this setting only during raids or boss encounters.

+## nameplateUpperBorderOnlyBoss`CVar`
+Arguments: **enabled**`bool`

+Default: **0**

+When enabled, only nameplates of boss creatures will stick to top of the screen, all other nameplates will overflow.

 ## spellProjectionMode`CVar`
 Arguments: **mode**`number`